w3c/rdf-star-wg/docs/sugar-proposal.md

 For document collections that don't use the reification vocabulary explicitly well-formedness can be guaranteed if no name is used more than once in a double-pointy bracket construct.
 (If the optional expansion is chosen then this second condition is not needed.)

-Note that the notion of well-formedness already exists in RDF for Semantic Extensions (they are called "syntactic conditions or restrictions") [2].
-The proposal here is to extend it to plain RDF.
+Note that the notion of well-formedness already exists in RDF for Semantic Extensions (they are called "syntactic conditions or restrictions" in https://www.w3.org/TR/rdf11-semantics/#dfn-semantic-extension).

 ## Options